Our Services

 Helpful Resources

-An EMG test for diabetic nerve pain typically starts with a nerve conduction study using mild electrical pulses to measure signal speed, followed by a needle EMG where thin sterile electrodes record muscle activity to pinpoint nerve damage and guide treatment.
-You may feel brief taps on the skin and quick pinches from needle insertions, but most people experience only mild soreness and can resume normal activities immediately.
+An EMG test for diabetic nerve pain begins with a nerve conduction study, using mild electrical pulses to measure how quickly signals travel along your nerves.
+This is followed by a needle EMG, where thin sterile electrodes record muscle activity to pinpoint nerve damage and guide treatment decisions.
+Most patients feel only brief taps on the skin and quick pinches from the needle insertions, with mild soreness afterward — and can typically resume normal activities right away.

 If you have diabetes and are experiencing numbness, tingling, or burning in your hands or feet, your doctor may recommend an EMG test for neuropathy.
 An EMG (electromyography) combined with a nerve conduction study helps pinpoint nerve damage and guides treatment.
 Here's a clear, step-by-step look at what to expect before, during, and after the procedure.